pz-even/event_image_deblur_denoise/README.md

-configs.sigma:            weight of the Gaussian regularizer configs.weight:           weight of gradient supervision configs.N:                find neighbors (1) or not (0) configs.dx:               spatial threshold to set a square boundary of the neighbors configs.dt:               temporal threshold to set a boundary of the neighbors configs.case:             set a use case (-1, 1, 2)
+configs.sigma:            weight of the Gaussian regularizer configs.weight:           weight of gradient supervision configs.N:                find neighbors (1) or not (0) configs.dx:               spatial threshold to set a square neighborhood boundary configs.dt:               temporal threshold to set a neighborhood boundary configs.case:             set a use case (-1, 1, 2)
 ```
 For convenience, we split our algorithm into 3 functions, controlled by `configs.case`: